leonardoburbanov/leonardoburbanov/README.md

 ---

 ### 🔭 Current Flagship Projects
-- **Navbe AI** – Open-source testing & monitoring for voice, chat & sales AI agents.
+- **Navbe AI** – Open-source workflow orchestrator and brain for AI agents and teams.
 - AI-powered SEO Agents – Automated workflows using n8n to optimize content and search performance.
 - Intelligent eCommerce Agents – AI systems for inventory, support and sales automation in eCommerce contexts.
 - Small-LLM Fine-Tuning – Domain-specific LLMs with optimized performance and resource use.